Meeting Summary - 4 September 2007

 A. Nokhuthula Moyo: I agree with Mike but would also suggest that the government could support the institutions that on a societal level build up pressure on the Zimbabwean state.
 This would show an increased responsibility on their part.

+Q. I wondered what the panel thought about Mugabe being tried at The Hague.
 A. Nokhuthula Moyo: There are many legal constraints that would stand in the way of such action.
 I think that you are hardly likely to outwit President Mugabe and we would rather explore.

 A. Mike Auret: There is a fascinating yet depressing point to mention here.
 One reason why Mr